In developing a viable nutrient mitigation project there are lots of things to consider.

 - Is the project in the catchment area?

-- Have proposals been shared and endorsed by statutory agencies such as Environment Agency/Natural England/the local planning authority?
+- Have proposals been shared and endorsed by statutory agencies such as Environment Agency/Natural England/the Local Planning Authority?

 - Is there satisfactory evidence that the project is financially robust – including whole life costings?